-The tool is properly lubricated at the factory and is ready for use.
+Tools are properly lubricated at the factory and are ready for use.
 Tools should be relubricated regularly (UNPLUG TOOL first) every sixty days to six months, depending on usage.
 (Tools used constantly on production or heavy-duty jobs and tools exposed to heat may require more frequent lubrication.)
 This lubrication should only be attempted by trained power tool repairmen.